 The Foil Blocking Process

-- The client’s artwork is sent to our in-house design studio – a PDF, 100% black and actual size (unless specified) along with a guide for foiling position.
-See our artwork requirements here.
+- The client’s artwork is sent to our in-house design studio – preferably a PDF, 100% black and actual size (unless specified) along with a guide for foiling position.
+See a full list of our artwork requirements here.

-- Blockfoil produces either a CNC engraved or an etched die in-house.
+- We produce either a CNC engraved or an etched die in-house.
 Dies are metal plates produced in either magnesium, brass or copper to a standard 1.2mm (deeper finishes available on request).
 More information on our foil blocking dies can be found here.

 - The die is positioned onto a heated honeycomb machine bed, heated to between 100-175°C and the substrate is prepared for foiling.
 Find a list of substrates we foil onto here.